Tactical Paramedic Certification (TP-C) Exam FAQs

 Q: Who is involved in the exam development?

-Q: What organizations are supporting the development of a tactical paramedic exam?
+Q: What organizations supported the development of a tactical paramedic exam?

 Q: What is the impetus for development of a tactical paramedic exam?